nsqio/nsq/docs/design.md

 ## NSQ Design

+NOTE: for accompanying visual illustration see this [slide deck][slides].

 ### Simplifying Configuration and Administration

 A single `nsqd` instance is designed to handle multiple streams of data at once.
 Streams are called